 1.1.1.
 The Blue mosque

-Behind the Blue Mosque is the Arasta Bazaar; a popular destination for a shopping stop with handicraft shops selling high-quality souvenirs.
+Behind the Blue Mosque is the Arasta Bazaar, a popular destination for shopping stops with handicraft shops selling high-quality souvenirs.

-The Great Palace Mosaic Museum, present between the Arasta Bazaar and the mosque is another delightful place to visit with the 250-square-meter piece of mosaic pavement that was exhumed in the 1950s here.
+The Great Palace Mosaic Museum, present between the Arasta Bazaar and the mosque, is another delightful place to visit, with the 250-square-meter piece of mosaic pavement that was exhumed here in the 1950s.

 1.1.2.
 The Bosphorus Strait

-It is impossible to avoid hopping on board a Bosphorus tour ferry and cruising the city’s celebrated waterway, which links the Black Sea to the Sea of Marmara– sit back, relax and enjoy.
+It is impossible to avoid boarding a Bosphorus tour ferry and cruising the city’s celebrated waterway, which links the Black Sea to the Sea of Marmara– sit back, relax and enjoy.

 The Short Bosphorus Tour operates daily with two-hour afternoon sailings from spring to fall.
 This return ferry cruise heads up the Bosphorus and turns around at the Rumeli fortress to return.